Monroe, New York: History

+Seven Springs proposal

+About 600 Hasidic landowners and residents left outside Palm Tree's boundaries by the compromise accepted in the 2017 referendum proposed the following year to create another village, Seven Springs, on 2 sqmi in the town between Palm Tree and the village of Monroe.
+Other residents were opposed to the plan, as well as the government of Palm Tree, which filed its own annexation petition for some of the same land along Route 17.
+The Seven Springs incorporation petition was also rejected by the town.
+A county Supreme Court judge ruled in 2019 that the Seven Springs petition had preceded the Palm Tree one; a year later she further held that Monroe had improperly rejected it.
+Both decisions were upheld in 2023.

+At the end of 2023 Governor Kathy Hochul signed a bill written by state senator James Skoufis, formerly a town councilman in neighboring Woodbury, who had been active in that town's incorporation as a village to prevent any annexations by Kiryas Joel.
+The new law tripled the state's requirements for incorporating villages from 500 potential residents to 1,500, and required a study to be done on the financial and governmental impacts of creating a village on the surrounding town, provisions that were seen as fatal to Seven Springs.
+The attorney for the residents seeking to create the village said he would challenge the new law in court as a violation of the federal and state constitutions.

 Cheeses

 The town is the birthplace of Velveeta and Liederkranz cheese.
 Each year, a cheese festival is held to honor the former and the noble history (and unfortunate death) of the latter.
 It also was the original home of the Orange and Rockland Electric Company, founded by Roscoe W. Smith, a descendant of David Smith.

 Fire of 1895

-On the night of March 17, 1895 the village of Monroe had one of the most disastrous fires in its history, in which the center of the village was nearly wiped out.
+On the night of March 17, 1895, the village of Monroe had one of the most disastrous fires in its history, in which the center of the village was nearly wiped out.
 "The total losses of real estate were three large business places, three barns, a storehouse, several sheds and smaller buildings valued altogether at $25,000.
 Personal property, goods-in stock and furniture destroyed were valued at $15,000".
-It was said that people from all over took the Erie Railroad to come see the remains of the “Big Fire”.
+It was said that people from all over took the Erie Railroad to come see the remains of the "Big Fire".
 A short time after the fire the Village decided to install a water works system which would be owned by the Village.
-“On July 24, 1895 the Mombasha Fire Company was organized.
+"On July 24, 1895 the Mombasha Fire Company was organized.
 The Hook and Ladder Company was organized on October 4, 1895.
-In 1898 the two Companies consolidated as the Mombasha Fire Company”.
+In 1898 the two Companies consolidated as the Mombasha Fire Company".